-If P:=(X, Y) is an affine point of the Weierstrass curve $W \{a,b\}$ defined over the field GF(q), then so is -P:=(X, -Y).
-Since the defining equation Y^2=X^2+a\X+b has at most two solutions with fixed X-value, one can represent P by its X-coordinate and one bit of information that allows one to distinguish P from -P, i.e., one can represent P as the ordered pair compr(P) := (X, par(Y)).
+If P:=(X, Y) is an affine point of the Weierstrass curve $W{a,b}$ defined over the field GF(q), then so is -P:=(X, -Y).
+Since the defining equation $Y^2=X^2+a^X+b$ has at most two solutions with fixed X-value, one can represent P by its X-coordinate and one bit of information that allows one to distinguish P from -P, i.e., one can represent P as the ordered pair compr(P):=(X, par(Y)).
 If P is a point of order two, one can uniquely represent P by its X-coordinate alone, since Y=0 and has fixed parity.
-Conversely, given the ordered pair (X, t), where X is an element of GF(q) and where t=0 or t=1, and the domain parameters of the curve, one can use the defining equation of the curve to try and determine candidate values for the Y-coordinate given X, by solving the quadratic equation $Y^2$ :=alpha, where alpha:= $X^3+aX+b$ .
+Conversely, given the ordered pair (X, t), where X is an element of GF(q) and where t=0 or t=1, and the domain parameters of the curve, one can use the defining equation of the curve to try and determine candidate values for the Y-coordinate given X, by solving the quadratic equation Y^2:=alpha, where alpha:= X^3+a^X+b .
 If alpha is not a square in GF(q), this equation does not have a solution in GF(q) and the ordered pair (X,t) does not correspond to a point of this curve.
 Otherwise, there are two solutions, viz.
 Y=sqrt(alpha) and -Y. If alpha is a nonzero element of GF(q), one can uniquely recover the Y-coordinate for which par(Y):=t and, thereby, the point P:=(X, Y).
 This is also the case if alpha=0 and t=0, in which case Y=0 and the point P has order two.
 However, if alpha=0 and t=1, the ordered pair (X, t) does not correspond to the outcome of the point compression function.

-If the Weierstrass curve $W{a,b}$ has a point of order two, we extend the definition of the point compression function to all points of the curve, by associating the (non-affine) point at infinity 0 with the ordered pair compr(0):=(X,1), where (X,0) is any point of order two, and recover this point accordingly.
-(Note that this corresponds to the case alpha=0 and t=1 above.)
-In this case, the point at infinity 0 can be represented by any ordered pair (X, 1) of elements of GF(q), where (X,0) is any point of order two.
+We extend the definition of the point compression function to all points of the curve $W{a,b}$, by associating the (non-affine) point at infinity 0 with any ordered pair compr(0):=(X,0), where X is any element of GF(q) for which alpha:= X^3+a^X+b is a non-square in GF(q), and recover this point accordingly.
+In this case, the point at infinity 0 can be represented by any ordered pair (X,0) of elements of GF(q) for which X^3+a^X+b is a non-square in GF(q).
 Note that this ordered pair does not satisfy the defining equation of the curve in question.
+An application may fix a specific suitable value of X or choose multiple such values and use this to encode additional information.
+Further details are out of scope.